Android 3DS SDK

 ) : Parcelable, ChallengeParameters

 Please note that the first four parameters may be found in the authentication response message while the last parameter is an optional one.
-The threeDSRequestorAppURL consists of the requestor application URL.
-It may be used in an Out-Of-Band (OOB) authentication.
-When set, the Authentication App will receive the value from the ACS.
-This will enable the authentication app to open the requestor merchant app again when authentication is complete.
-More information about how to set this parameter can be found in the spec EMV 3-D Secure - Protocol and Core Functions Specification version 2.2.0 and in technical guides about launching intents of other packages.
-Please note that the 3DS transaction ID has to be concatenated to it.
+The threeDSRequestorAppURL consists of the merchant application URL.
+It allows the banking app to automatically return to the merchant app when the authentication completes using an app link in an Out-Of-Band (OOB) authentication.
+More information about how to set this parameter can be found in the spec EMV 3-D Secure - Protocol and Core Functions Specification version 2.3.1.1 and in Requirments for supporting universal app links.

 Challenge flow behaviour

-When a challenge is initiated, the 3DS SDK will start a new Activity which displays the challenge screen.
-It is not guaranteed how many challenges will be required to complete the authentication process as this is a decision made by the ACS based on the TRA.
+When a challenge is initiated, the 3DS SDK starts a new Activity which displays the challenge screen.
+The amount of challenges required to complete the authentication process is decided by the ACS based during the TRA.
 At any point the user may cancel the challenge flow by pressing the cancel button in the top bar of the challenge screen.
-On the other hand the back button will not function during the challenge flow.

 Challenge flow results

 After invoking the doChallenge function, the Challenge Flow starts and the 3DS SDK takes control over the user interface.
-This means that the Activity provided via the doChallenge function, should not finish or replaced by another Activity.
+This means that the Activity provided via the doChallenge function, should not finish or get replaced by another Activity.
 The doChallenge function receives a callback object of type ChallengeStatusReceiver.
-This contract defines all the possible ways in which a challenge flow may end.
+This contract defines all the possible outcomes of a challenge flow.
 The challenge may terminate with one of the following outcomes:

 When any of these are invoked, the Challenge is considered to be finished.
 As a result, the 3DS SDK dismisses the Challenge screen, closes the transaction, cleans up resources and returns control back to the application.